jjk-code-otter/climate-indicator-manager/README.md

 =============================

 Regional averages are calculated using `calculate_wmo_ra_averages.py`.
 This generates a large number of files containing regional averages based on the gridded temperature data sets.
-This takes rather a long time to run.
+This takes some time to run.

+`python calculate_wmo_ra_averages.py`